OlveraH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - Merged: created by merging Subject, Y and X using cbind() function

 #### 4. Extracts only the measurements on the mean and standard deviation for each measurement.
-- TidyData: created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement.
+- Tidy: created by subsetting Merged, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement.

 #### 5. Uses descriptive activity names to name the activities in the data set
 - Entire numbers in code column replaced with corresponding activity taken from second column of the activities variable.